Beal-Smith rushes for 3 TDs, Wake Forest eases past Campbell

 WINSTON-SALEM, N.C.
 (AP) — Christian Beal-Smith ran for three touchdowns and Donavon Greene returned a kickoff 96 yards for a touchdown as Wake Forest won for the first time this season by defeating Campbell 66-14 on Friday night.

+Wake Forest (1-2) matched the fourth-most points in program history, aided by collecting four Campbell turnovers.

+“I liked the turnovers,” Wake Forest coach Dave Clawson said.
+“I liked the pressure we got and the sacks we got.”

 Beal-Smith scored from 2 and 10 yards out in the first quarter, giving the redshirt junior his first career two-touchdown game.
-He tacked on a 5-yard touchdown run in the third quarter for Wake Forest (1-2), which matched the fourth-most points in program history.
+He tacked on a 5-yard touchdown run in the third quarter.

 Kenneth Walker III scored on a 12-yard run, Sam Hartman threw a touchdown pass and Zion Keith returned an interception 45 yards for a score as part of Wake Forest’s domination.
 Greene’s return marked the Demon Deacons’ first kickoff return for a touchdown in 13 years.

-Hartman completed 12 of 16 passes for 166 yards as the Demon Deacons won in their lone non-conference outing of the season.
+Hartman completed 12 of 16 passes for 166 yards as the Demon Deacons won in their lone nonconference outing of the season.

 Campbell (0-4), a Football Championship Subdivision program, completed its abbreviated fall schedule, which consisted of four road games against Football Bowl Subdivision opponents.

+“We got through it.
+A lot of people didn’t think so,” Camels coach Mike Minter said.
+“We were able to get through these four weeks.
+I’m proud of that fact.”

-Campbell quarterback Hajj-Malik Williams was 17 of 29 for 187 yards with one touchdown and two interceptions.
-Williams and receiver Mason Donaldson each threw and caught a touchdown pass, with Donaldson’s pass going to Williams on a 26-yard trick play.
+Campbell quarterback Hajj-Malik Williams was 17 for 29 for 187 yards with one touchdown and two interceptions.
+Williams and receiver Mason Donaldson each threw and caught a touchdown pass, with Donaldson’s pass going to Williams on a 26-yard third-quarter trick play.

 Wake Forest, which led 24-7 at halftime, scored three touchdowns in the first nine minutes of the third quarter, beginning with Hartman’s 9-yard toss to Taylor Morin.